joosthub/pytorch-nlp-tutorial-sf2017/LOCAL_RUN_README.md

 DL4NLPROOT=$(pwd) jupyter notebook --notebook-dir=$(pwd)
 ```

-If you would like to run with CUDA enabled, please runw ith
+If you would like to run with CUDA enabled, please run:

 ```bash
 ENABLE_CUDA_DL4NLP=1 DL4NLPROOT=$(pwd) jupyter notebook --notebook-dir=$(pwd)